-Our weekly meetings are a vital, and possibly primary, reason for the Rogues to exist.
+Our company meetings are a vital, and possibly primary, reason for the Rogues to exist.
 We’d like to build a support network and community among artists, and a place to polish our practice.
 Meetings are not mandatory, but we hope they can be a useful resource.
 What can you do in a meeting?

 - Present a scene or monologue for feedback from peers